Senthuran100/ReactCovid19/README.md

-Please refer this <a href="https://corona.lmao.ninja/"> API </a> to get more numerical information about Covid19
+Please refer  <a href="https://corona.lmao.ninja/"> Novel COVID API </a> to get more numerical information about Covid19